How many lecture courses can I take?

 What is included in the Programme fees?

-The Programme fee includes all your tuition, accommodation for the duration of the Programme and a full meal plan.
+The Programme fee includes all your tuition, accommodation for the duration of the Programme, full meal plan, activities and excursions and membership of Exeter College’s Summer Programme alumni association.
 Please visit the ‘Fees’ page for more information.

 How do I get money in the UK?

 We recommend that you bring about £100 cash with you to cover your immediate needs on arrival in the UK and for the first few days.

 It is a good idea to bring a credit or debit card with you to draw cash and to pay for major items.
 Credit and debit cards are accepted almost everywhere in the UK.